Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Kesar Da Dhaba is in the Hathi Gate lanes, a ten-minute walk from the Golden Temple.
 The sequence that works: early temple visit first, then breakfast before the queues build past the hour mark.
 If you want lighter fare, Bharawan Da Dhaba nearby is the alternative: same lane, same tradition, slightly shorter early-morning queue.

-Why 8:00โ9:00 am is the correct window: early enough that you have already had time at the temple, late enough that the dal makhani has been served warm for the full morning batch.
+Why 8:00 to 9:00 am is the correct window: early enough that you have already had time at the temple, late enough that the dal makhani has been served warm for the full morning batch.
 After 9:30 am, the queue builds seriously.

 Amritsari kulcha is not the flaky kulcha from Delhi or Bangalore.
 It is stuffed: potato, spice, and onion packed into dough, fired in a tandoor until it blisters and chars at the edges, served with chole and a slab of white butter that would alarm a cardiologist but is entirely correct.
 The dough, the stuffing ratio, the tandoor char: a fundamentally different dish that happens to share a name.